Ira Hansen: Assembly speaker designate

 On November 7, 2014, Nevada Assembly Republicans named Hansen as their candidate for the chamber's next Speaker.

 Following the announcement, the News Reviews Dennis Myers conducted an extensive search of an estimated 800 columns Hansen wrote for the Sparks Tribune from 1994 through 2010, almost all of which were only available on microfilm.
-Myers had previously written articles exposing the racist and anti-Semitic legislator Pat McCarran, whom Hansen had defended.

-In his columns, Hansen has written that the Oklahoma City bombing was a false flag operation orchestrated by the administration of President Clinton, that women do not belong in the United States Armed Forces, that President Obama is a "negro", that he owns and flies a Confederate battle flag, that gays are disproportionally prone to engaging in child abuse, that a "grossly disproportionate" number of crimes are committed by Latinos, and that the relationship between "Negroes and Democrats" is that of a "master-slave relationship with the benevolent master knowing what’s best for his simple minded darkies."
+In his columns, Hansen has written that the Oklahoma City bombing was a false flag operation orchestrated by the administration of President Clinton, that women do not belong in the United States Armed Forces, that President Obama is a "negro", that he owns and flies a Confederate battle flag, that gays are disproportionately prone to engaging in child abuse, that a "grossly disproportionate" number of crimes are committed by Latinos, and that the relationship between "Negroes and Democrats" is that of a "master-slave relationship with the benevolent master knowing what’s best for his simple minded darkies."

 Hansen's comments drew national attention.
-Hansen apologized on November 20, saying that it was "unfortunate" that his comments had been "taken out of context" and "portrayed as intentionally hurtful and disrespectful", saying that "these comments made nearly 20 years ago" as an opinion columnist were "meant to be purposely provocative in various political, cultural and religious views."
+He apologized on November 20, saying that it was "unfortunate" that his comments had been "taken out of context" and "portrayed as intentionally hurtful and disrespectful", saying that "these comments made nearly 20 years ago" as an opinion columnist were "meant to be purposely provocative in various political, cultural and religious views."

 Hansen wrote an open letter on the press page of his website, saying "I freely admit my choice of words was at times very poor.
 As a columnist, I was encouraged to write provocatively but over the last 20 years I have learned that there is a line between being provocative and being offensive.
 There were times when I crossed that line.
 My intention was not to offend, and for any offense I have caused I again sincerely apologize."
 He also responded to specific things he had said.
-He further claimed that "this has been a carefully orchestrated attack to remove a conservative Republican from a major leadership role in State government.
+He further said that "this has been a carefully orchestrated attack to remove a conservative Republican from a major leadership role in State government.
 The deliberate character assassination and the politics of personal destruction have totally distorted my views and record."